Share |

 by: Brenda Seelbach

 That is a great question and I know in my case, I had to have a phych evaluation for my insurance to cover the surgery.
-They wanted to make sure that I had a balanced approach and the I was not magically going to become "barbie" and also that I had an active support network at home.
+They wanted to make sure that I had a balanced approach and then I was not magically going to become "barbie" and also that I had an active support network at home.

 I was in pretty good shape with all that.
 I had no delusions and really did not know if I would be able to lose all the weight.
 I was determined to grasp this chance I was being given and make the best of it!
 I am sure that I suffered from some mild depression and did avoid events, people because I did not feel good about myself.